 To dispel a myth, oxygen is not needed to breathe.
 Breathing is our way to get oxygen.
 The purpose of oxygen is to produce water and energy (cell respiration) in order to keep our bodies alive.

 Unlike the energy we get from food, oxygen provides us with the energy we need to use the raw materials in our body.

-The reason we need more oxygen during exercise is because when we work out we expend more energy.
+The reason we need more oxygen during exercise is that when we work out we expend more energy.
 This causes our oxygen levels to drop during exercise, forcing us to breathe harder in order to get more oxygen.

 More oxygen is essential during exercise.
 If you do not get enough oxygen during exercise then you will not be able to continue with your routine.

 Low oxygen levels can cause you to feel listless.
-Oxygen deficiency is the cause for many ailments because without enough oxygen your cells cannot be cleansed from toxins.
+Oxygen deficiency is the cause of many ailments because without enough oxygen your cells cannot be cleansed from toxins.
 Furthermore, a lack of sufficient oxygen can lower your immunity levels.

 The more oxygen you have, the healthier you will be.
 As you exercise, an increase in oxygen is even more critical so that you can restore what you are depleting.

 You can get a better workout during exercise if you have more oxygen because you will be able to continue exercising, which strengthens all of your muscles, including your heart.
 If you have difficulty breathing during exercise then you are probably not getting sufficient amounts of oxygen.